 Quick Guide to Some Standard Pot Sizes (Table)

 Here’s a quick guide to standard pot sizes for nurseries.
-It’ll help your pick a plant pot that’s of a suitable size.
+It’ll help you pick a plant pot that’s just the right size for your new addition.

 Pot Diameter | Pot Volume | Suitable Plants |